Creeperasek/GeneticAlgorythmWarehouse/README.md

-Simple Genetic Algorythm to learn how it works (on example Warehouse)
+Simple Genetic Algorythm to learn how it works (on Warehouse as an example)